mcarter6061/FetchedResultsCoordinator/README.md

 When `systemHeaders` is set the section name from the FRC will be set as the title of each section header.
 When `tableIndex` is set the table view will display the section index, using the capitalized first letter of each section name in the FRC.
 See the subclassing notes of the NSFetchedResultsController documentation for a discussion on how to customize the section indexs.
 When `defaultSectionTitle` is set this will be used for the table view's section header.

-See the Example project `ExampleTableViewController` class for an example of how to use a `SimpleTableDataSource` in a `UITableViewController` subclass.
-See the `ExampleTableViewSubviewController` class for an example of how to use a `SimpleTableDataSource` in a `UIViewController` subclass that has a `UITableView` subview.
+See the Example project `ExampleTableViewController` class for an example of how to use a `FetchedTableDataSource` in a `UITableViewController` subclass.
+See the `ExampleTableViewSubviewController` class for an example of how to use a `FetchedTableDataSource` in a `UIViewController` subclass that has a `UITableView` subview.

 ### Collection View Data Source

-The `SimpleCollectionDataSource` follows the same conventions as the `SimpleTableDataSource`.
+The `SimpleCollectionDataSource` follows the same conventions as the `FetchedTableDataSource`.
 It is also generic across the model object and cell subclass.

 ```swift
 dataSource = SimpleCollectionDataSource<Animal,AnimalCell>( fetchedResultsController: fetchedResultsController, cellConfigurator: self, supplementaryViewConfigurator: self )